Course Descriptions and Registration

 February 12th |

-*Middle Canyon Elementary students will return the course request form to their school counselor Ms. Milner no later than February 12th.
+Middle Canyon Elementary students, return your course request form to Tooele Junior High School, or email the form to kware@tooeleschools.org no later than February 12th.

 7th Grade Course Request Form